Making Weather Maps Using the GeoNames Weather Web Service

 6. Format the Date and Filter for Weather Observations No Older Than One Day

 In this demo, we are only interested in visualizing the most recent temperature observations from weather stations across the continental United States.
-Thus, we should filter out any weather observation records that are more than one day old.
-First, the DateFormatter and TimeStamper transformers format the extracted datetime attribute so that other transformers and FME functions can read it..
+Thus, we should filter out any weather observation records older than 1 day.
+First, the DateFormatter and TimeStamper transformers format the extracted datetime attribute so that other transformers and FME functions can read it.
 The AttributeCreator and DateFormatter_2 transformers create and populate a _destDate attribute that holds yesterday’s date (relative to the system date).
-Finally, the Tester transformer filters out any observations that are more than one day old by comparing the original observation date, datetime, to _destdate.
+Finally, the Tester transformer filters out any observations older than 1 day by comparing the original observation date (datetime) to _destdate.

 7. Create Points for Filtered Weather Observations

 The VertexCreator transformer receives the filtered weather observations and generates point data from each observation’s latitude and longitude attributes.
-Since each observation derives from a weather station, the resulting output displays point locations of weather stations.
+Since each observation comes from a weather station, the output shows the locations of the weather stations.
 The points generated are 3D points, with the temperature attribute set as the z-value.

 step7.jpg

-These points are used in two separate streams of processing: one stream to generate temperature-based labels for weather stations (Step 8), and the other stream to generate contours (Step 9).
+These points are used in two separate processing streams: one to generate temperature-based labels for weather stations (Step 8) and the other to generate contours (Step 9).

 8. Generate Labels for Weather Stations Based on Temperature

-Temperature values for each station are rounded to the nearest degree Celsius by the AttributeRounder transformer.
+The AttributeRounder transformer rounds the temperature values for each station to the nearest degree Celsius.
 Rounded values are then split by the Tester transformer into two streams: one stream for features with temperature values at or above 0, and a stream for those with temperature values below 0.
 Positive temperatures are prefixed with a + and then saved to a new _label attribute by the Concatenator transformer, while a new _label attribute is created by the AttributeCopier and applied to the negative temperature stream.
-Finally, a LabelPointReplacer transformer is used to create label points, using the _label attribute of each stream of input features as the label value.
+Finally, a LabelPointReplacer transformer is used to create label points, using the _label attribute of each input stream as the label value.

 9. Create DEM Points From Temperature Z-Values, then Generate and Smooth Contours

-The points derived from the VertexCreator transformer are passed to a SurfaceModeller transformer to generate a series of DEM points based on temperature values rather than elevation values.
+The points generated by the VertexCreator transformer are passed to the SurfaceModeller transformer, which generates a series of DEM points based on temperature rather than elevation.
 These DEM points are passed through a CoordinateFetcher transformer to retrieve their z-values, and then through a Tester transformer to filter out any undefined z-values (a.k.a. qNaN values).

 GeneralizerParams.jpg